Monday through Thursday students are expected to:

 Optional Tang Enrichment practice (sent home Fridays, returned the following Friday)

-Many 5th Graders have time during study hall to work on these assignments and may be able to complete them without taking them home each night.
-If students do not complete assignments during study hall it is expected they spend 15 additional minutes working on it at home, and turn it in (completed or partially complete) the next day.
+Many 5th Graders have time during study hall to work on math Home Links and may be able to complete them without taking them home each night.
+If students do not complete Home Links during study hall it is expected they spend 10 additional minutes (no tears) working on it at home, and turn it in the next day completed or partially complete.
+Additional enrichment options will be made available to students who would like them, but they are not a required homework component.

 From the YES Student Handbook: